 - Formal volunteering: giving unpaid help through a group, club or organisation.

 - Recent volunteers: those who have given unpaid help in the last 12 months.

-- References to volunteers’ main organisation: for those who have given time to more than one organisation these respondents were asked to identify the organisation they gave the most unpaid help to (the most time, resources etc).
-If they had given time to two equally, they were asked to choose the one they helped most recently
+- Main organisation: for those who have given time to more than one organisation these respondents were asked to identify the organisation they gave the most unpaid help to (the most time, resources etc).
+If they had given time to two equally, they were asked to choose the one they helped most recently.

 - The further analysis to identify factors strongly associated with continuing to volunteer was done using multivariate logistic regression analysis.
 Details can be found in Appendix 2 (p99) of the full report.